lemon07r/LoM_en/README.md

 The source of the text in Chinese is from version `1.0.5000.2`.
 There may be new additional text which were added later but those would remain untranslated.
 As of now I have no plans of adding text from new versions.

-The translation has been done by an LLM and I'm still in the process of reviewing the story for accuracy but this will take an enormous amount of time for a single person.
-I've already reviewed and fixed a good chunk of the dialogue and in my opinion it's in a comprehensible state.
+Legend remains untranslated.
+It is a record/summary of events that you've experienced as a player. xUnityAutoTranslator will not detect huge blocks of text without increasing the word limit to an unreasonably high count.
+This can cause other issues like translating fight calculations behind the scenes which are in Chinese.
+So for the moment this will appear as untranslated Chinese in the game.

-#### Dialogue Review/Fix Completion    : 72%
+#### Dialogue Review/Fix Completion    : 76% **Story dialogue is complete.**
-#### Last Updated                      : 24/10/2025
+#### Last Updated                      : 26/10/2025
 ###### I'll update this from time to time as I make progress.